Man-Moth: Newspaper misprint for "mammoth.

 pays his rare, although occasional, visits to the surface,

 the moon looks rather different to him.
-He emerges

 from an opening under the edge of one of the sidewalks